-Security Service Federal Credit Union, or SSFCU, is a federally chartered credit union based out of San Antonio, Texas.
+Security Service Federal Credit Union, or SSFCU, is a federally chartered credit union based in San Antonio, Texas.

 SSFCU was founded in 1956 as a member-owned cooperative aiming to provide financial services to members of the US Air Force Security Service Command.

-Today, it’s one of the largest credit unions in the country, with nearly $10 billion in assets and more than 777,000 members.
+Today, it’s one of the largest credit unions in the country, with over $12.7 billion in assets and more than 800,000 members.
 SSFCU provides deposit accounts, credit cards, home and auto loans, and other financial products.

-In this post, we’ll unpack everything you need to know about SSFCU as a banking option.
+In this Security Service Federal Credit Union review, we’ll unpack everything you need to know about SSFCU as a banking option.

-From checking and savings accounts to credit cards to security and customer service, you’ll get a crash course in how SSFCU can serve you.
+From checking and savings accounts to credit cards to security and customer service, you’ll get a crash course on how SSFCU can serve you.

 Security Service Federal Credit Union Checking Accounts